openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

     >
     > **Warning**
     >
     > You can enable HTTPS while leaving HTTP enabled.
-In most cases this is a security hole.
-If you are certain you want to use thisconfiguration, you should consider using an firewall to limit
-    > access to the HTTP endpoint to only those hosts that should be allowed to use it.
+You can use HTTPS while still using HTTP.
+In the  majority of circumstances, this is a security flaw.
+If you're sure you want to use this configuration, you should use a firewall to limit access to the HTTP endpoint to only the hosts that should be allowed to use it.

 2. Configure the cluster to communicate using the fully qualified domain name (fqdn) of the cluster nodes.
 This can be done in either of the following ways: